Clive Doyle: Aftermath of the siege

 was among those who volunteered to help rebuild the chapel, reportedly fundraising and rallying others.

 After Timothy McVeigh car-bombed a federal office building in Oklahoma City in 1995, Doyle noted in 2001 – the year of McVeigh's execution – that he saw "no honor" in his actions and that "Tim McVeigh is not any sort of champion from our [the Branch Davidian survivors'] point of view".
 Additionally, Doyle expressed fear and concern about the fixation of the far-right and white supremacist groups on the Waco siege to the New York Times in 2015.

-Doyle spoke out against Charles Pace and his claim represent the Branch Davidian church after returning to Mount Carmel in 1994.
+Doyle spoke out against Charles Pace and his claim to represent the Branch Davidian church after returning to Mount Carmel in 1994.
 Doyle reportedly refused him access to mementos used in the museum he built on the site in the late 1990s and early 2000s.

 In 2012, Doyle published a memoir with Catherine Wessinger and Matthew D. Wittmer called A Journey to Waco.
 Wessinger has produced extensive oral histories from Doyle and other Branch Davidians.

 Doyle was an active participant in various memorial and anniversary services for the end of the Waco siege.

 Personal life

 In 1998, New York Times reported that Doyle worked at a store called Waco Natural Foods where he managed the herb displays.
 In 2011, CNN reported he worked in a thrift store in Waco.

-Doyle remained faithful in David Koresh, the Branch Davidian's leader who died in the April 19 fire, even after his death.
+Doyle remained faithful to David Koresh, the Branch Davidian's leader who died in the 19 April fire, even after his death.
 In 2020, Doyle told Mirror (London) that he believed that God was responsible for the siege and not Koresh or anyone else.
 Doyle believed that Koresh will be resurrected.

 Death

-Doyle died of pancreatic cancer on June 8, 2022, in Waco, aged 81.
+Doyle died of pancreatic cancer on 8 June 2022, in Waco, aged 81.